 - Slow down when spraying.
-Spray coverage in the inner parts of the canopy is usually improved at slower speeds.
-Also, the higher the travel speed, the greater the likelihood of spray drift.
+Spray coverage at the inner parts of the canopy is usually improved at slower speeds.
+Travel speeds that are too slow, however, are likely to result in excessive use of pesticides and increased spray drift.

 - Take advantage of technological advancements in spray technology, such as variable-rate and site-specific application that reduces pesticide consumption.

 - Conduct tasks such as sprayer calibration, and mixing and loading of chemicals in areas that are free of ground/surface water pollution.